 Lasers that are used for acne scar removal mainly fall into two categories:

-- Ablative: These lasers can clear acne scars effectively and give impressive results.
-They remove the damaged tissue by evaporation or vaporization or by melting it.
-The most commonly used ablative lasers are Erbium YAG and Carbon dioxide lasers.
-These wear or erode the scar surface and tighten the collagen fibers under your skin.
+- Ablative: These lasers can improve acne scars effectively and give impressive results.
+They remove the damaged tissue by vaporization or by melting it.
+The most commonly used ablative lasers are Erbium YAG and Carbon dioxide (CO2) lasers.
+These erode the scar surface and tighten the collagen fibers under your skin.
 Ablative lasers have a longer recovery time.